golly-splorts/golly-spice/Readme.md

 This is a bit complicated, because have to transfer some code from the backend generator approach to multithreading, and that code is troublesome to troubleshoot.

-## Snakemake

-Snakemake workflows to run simulations are in the `snakemake/` directory.

-We will haver lots of files, they may get large, so figure out a disk/buckets strategy.

-This is a good way to test Snakemake strategies.